The full national curriculum framework for key stages 1 to 4, including programmes of study and attainment targets.

 This is the statutory national curriculum framework.
 It is issued by law; you must follow it unless there’s a good reason not to.
 The framework includes the programmes of study for all subjects for key stages 1 to 4.

 All local authority-maintained schools in England must teach these programmes of study, with the following exceptions:

-Teachers should note that in the 2014 to 2015 academic year, pupils in years 2 and 6 should be taught the current programmes of study in English, mathematics and science.
-These pupils will sit the current key stage 1 and 2 tests respectively.
-New tests will be available from 2016.
+- in the 2014 to 2015 academic year, all local authority-maintained schools in England must teach pupils in years 2 and 6 the pre-2014 programmes of study in English, mathematics and science